kubesphere/notification-manager/README.md

 type: Opaque
 EOF
 ```
-> Slack token is the OAuth Access Token or Bot User OAuth Access Token when you create a slack app.
+> Slack token is the OAuth Access Token or Bot User OAuth Access Token when you create a Slack app.
 This app must have the scope chat:write.
 The user who creates the app or bot user must be in the channel which you want to send notification to.

-#### Deploy the default WebhookConfig and a global WebhookReceiver
+#### Deploy the default WebhookConfig and global WebhookReceiver

 ```
 cat <<EOF | kubectl apply -f -